a2n-off/bouteillerAlan/README.md

 <div>
 <h2>Hello there</h2>

 I'm Alan Bouteiller <aka.
-Hadock, A2N> 👋  <br/>
+A2N, Hadock> 👋  <br/>
 I currently code mainly for pleasure.
-Feel free to have a look [at my logs](https://bouteilleralan.github.io/devlog/) and my projects 🛰️
+Feel free to have a look [at my logs & sitrep](https://bouteilleralan.github.io/devlog/) 🛰️ <br/><br/>
+If you want help with project management or development, or just chat with me : a2n.dev[at]pm.me
 </div>
 </div>